cse-labs/kubernetes-in-codespaces/README.md

 ```

-- Switch to the Grafana brower tab
+- Switch to the Grafana browser tab
 - The integration test generates 400 and 404 results by design
 - The requests metric will go from green to yellow to red as load increases
   - It may skip yellow